GoogleChromeLabs/browser-fs-access/README.md

   multiple: true,
   // Textual description for file dialog , defaults to `''`.
   description: 'Image files',
+  // Suggested directory in which the file picker opens.
+A well-known directory or a file handle.
+  startIn: 'downloads',
+  // By specifying an ID, the user agent can remember different directories for different IDs.
+  id: 'projects',
 };

 const blobs = await fileOpen(options);